spectraldoy/CS35LFinalProject/README.md

 ```bash
 npm run dev
 ```
-and you should be good to go (you may need to create an account).
+and you should be good to go (you may need to create a Foxtrot account).
 Note that it make take some time for npm start the server.

-## Technology Stack
+## Technology Stack and Acknowledgements
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using [Express](https://expressjs.com/) to route GET and POST requests to our [MongoDB](https://www.mongodb.com/) collections.

-Our user interface was made possible by [Material UI](https://material-ui.com/), and special thanks to [a friend](https://www.instagram.com/zuu_xzsf/) for designing our logo.
+Our user interface is made possible by [Material UI](https://material-ui.com/), and special thanks to [a friend](https://www.instagram.com/zuu_xzsf/) for designing our logo.

 ## Creators
 This CS35L Spring 2021 Final Project is brought to you by: